spencertipping/phi/dev/abstracts.md

 monomorphic method call sites, recursion, etc. Ultimately, abstract values convert interpreters into compilers because the interpreter's state is itself abstract.

+## Open questions
+1. How do we handle conditions with mutable effects?
+We need efficient forking.
+   Do we just have ops against mutables?
+(Sure -- commit if we own the mutable, then op if we don't.)
+2. Do we model explicit object IDs for alias detection?